vince-nlp/aclrollingreview/cfp.md

 In all cases, authors are responsible for the correctness of their methods, results, and writing.
 Authors should check for potential plagiarism, both of text and code.

-### Limitations
+### Limitations (required section)

-Authors are required to discuss the limitations of their work in a dedicated section titled “Limitations”.
+Authors are required to discuss the limitations of their work in a dedicated section titled "Limitations".
 This section should be included at the end of the paper, before the references, and it will not count toward the page limit.
 This includes both, long and short papers.
 Papers without a limitations section will be desk rejected.
 Note, prior to the December 2023 cycle, this was optional.

 ### Withdrawal Policy